-The Certificate in Women’s, Gender, and Sexuality Studies consists of a minimum of four graduate courses: a choice of one of three required course (WMNS 6100: Theorizing Gender and Sexuality; WMNS/SOCL 7100: Queer Theory; and WMNS 7615: Feminist Inquiry*) and three elective courses (see the list below).
+The Certificate in Women’s, Gender, and Sexuality Studies consists of a minimum of three graduate courses for a total of 12 or more credits: a choice of one of three required course (WMNS 6100: Theorizing Gender and Sexuality; WMNS/SOCL 7100: Queer Theory; and WMNS 7615: Feminist Inquiry*) and two elective courses (see the list below).
 At least one elective must fall outside of the student’s primary discipline.
 Course offerings vary from semester to semester.
 Please be sure to check with the WGSS office to see which courses can be counted toward your certificate.
 The elective list below is not exhaustive, and certificate students may petition for courses to be added to this list by contacting the program coordinator with a course syllabus.
 MPH students pursuing the WGSS certificate should discuss their anticipated courses before registering for them, as the requirements for this group of students is slightly different.

 Please note that there is a separate track for MPH students.